 Three months ago, I launched The AirBnb Experiment.

-My subject property: a luxury one-bedroom apartment in a prime Atlanta location (Midtown).
+My subject property: a luxury one-bedroom apartment in a prime Atlanta location.

 I’ve owned this property for three years.
 I could rent it to a traditional, long-term tenant for $1,100/month.
 Instead, I’m offering it as a short-term vacation rental on Airbnb and VRBO.

 Will I make money hand-over-fist?